ederign/uberfire-docs/docs/tutorial/ufTasks.md

 Tells UberFire that the class defines a perspective.

 **@Perspective**
-Tells UberFire that this method returns the PerspectiveDefinition that governs the perspective’s layout and default contents.
+Tells Uberfire that this method returns the PerspectiveDefinition that governs the perspective’s layout and default contents.
 Every @WorkbenchPerspective class needs a method annotated with @Perspective.

 In this definition, we’ll add a new panel on the left-hand side (WEST) and populate it with ProjectsPresenter by default.
 The perspective root panel (main window) will be populated with TasksPresenter.